 Clicking TMJ: When the upper jaw does not develop to a normal size (as seen in many SB and OSA patients), the lower jaw can become too long for the upper.
 When biting, this excessive length of the lower jaw is expressed back towards the ear canals.
 The disk in the joint slips forward and, when the patient is biting, the TMJ becomes dislocated.
 On opening, the disk must re-seat into normal position with the characteristic click or popping sound.
 With this type of misalignment, the lower jaw is positioned too far back in the joint compressing the nerves and blood vessels of this region.
 Patients with clicking jaw are at much higher risk of capsulitis (pain and swelling of the TMJ) due to this positioning.
 Many chronic ear conditions can be attributed to capsulitis of the TMJ.
 This can also result in abnormal function of the Eustachian tubes resulting in difficulty in equalizing pressure in the inner ear.

 The timing of the click in the opening cycle determines the prognosis for the TMJ.
 An early click, meaning the disk pops back into alignment quickly, indicates a relatively healthy disk.
 If the click is later, nearer to wide opening, the prognosis is not as good as the disk is dislocated for more of the opening cycle.
 If the ligaments that attach the disk to the jaw bone (condyle) stretch so much that they tear, a closed lock occurs.
-The symptoms of a closed lock are very restricted opening and side to side movement, severe muscle pain in the jaw and neck muscles, and disturbed sleep patterns (due to the pain).

 Non-Reducing Closed Lock: This occurs when the disk tears free of the jaw bone sliding forward (and usually inward) blocking the normal movement of the jaw.
 This is often a very sudden and painful occurrence requiring urgent dental attention.
 If acute, the jaw will be restricted to about 28mm and accompanied by severe muscle spasms on the affected side.
 If left untreated, it will stretch out to 32-34 mm but the muscles usually develop painful trigger points.
-A normal opening is 45-52 mm or three fingers wide, and about 10 mm left, right and forward.
+A normal opening is 45-52 mm or three fingers wide, and about 10 mm left, right, and forward.
 With a closed lock, the jaw movement is blocked on the locked side so the jaw cannot move forward or to the side.
 Typically, the jaw would deviate to the affected side as the healthy joint would move and the locked joint would not.
-If both joints are involved, there would be no movement to either side, and no movement forward possible.
+If both joints are involved, there would be no movement to either side and no movement forward possible.

 Oro-mandibular or Facio-mandibular Monoclonus occurs in a fairly high number of SRB patients (10%).
 It is also seen in patients with excessive RMMA events during sleep.
-Facio-mandibular Monoclonus is much different than SRB.
+Facio-mandibular Myoclonus is much different than SRB.
 It consists of very short bursts of muscle activity of very short duration as opposed to longer sessions of grinding and clenching associated with SRB.
-This can only be diagnosed with a sleep study recording the muscle activity.
+This can only be diagnosed with a sleep study recording muscle activity.

 With partial complex or generalized seizure disorder, rhythmic jaw movements are also seen.
-Because of this, these disorders should always be considered in the differential diagnosis of SRB and a medical consultation is always prudent before treatment.
+Because of this, these disorders should always be considered in the differential diagnosis of SRB and medical consultation is always prudent before treatment.